Living room in Brisa Alacant apartment in Gran Alacant

 Pre-booking checklist — summary

-Check the tourist licence number and verify it in the registry
+Check the tourist registration number and verify it in the registry (if applicable)

 Compare prices on Booking, Airbnb, and the owner's website